caracal-pipeline/caracal-docs/sphinx/manual/workers/transform/index.rst

     *str*, *optional*, *default = ' '*

-    Select spectral windows and channels
+    Select spectral windows and channels, following the same syntax as for the 'mstransform' task in CASA.
+Setting this to '' means that all spectral windows and channels are selected.

   **otfcal**

-    Apply OTF calibration
+    Apply on-the-fly (OTF) calibration.

     **enable**

       *bool*, *optional*, *default = False*

-      Execute this section
+      Enable the 'otfcal' segment.

     **callib**

       *str*, *optional*, *default = ' '*

-      Name of callib file to be used, if user has their own
+      Name of the callib file to be used, if user has their own.

     **label_cal**

       *str*, *optional*, *default = 1gc1*

-      Label of calibration tables to be used
+      Label of the calibration tables to be used.